 Outside at the Finding Nemo pool, I found tables that you could enjoy a snack or cocktail from the nearby Drop Off Pool Bar.

 In-room pizza delivery is available at the Art of Animation Resort.

 Where’s the Art of Animation?

 The Art of Animation Resort is located at 1850 Animation Way.
 The Art of Animation provides the complimentary Magical Express to and from the Orlando International Airport (MCO).

-If driving the Art of Animation is 21 miles from the Orlando airport.
+Walt Disney World is 21 miles from the Orlando airport.
 During my stay, I stayed at several area resorts and rented a car from the airport and returned it to the drop off in Disney Springs.
 An option if you are spending a day exploring the area before your park days.